ramona-dsouza/RD-Synonym-Finder-Merriam-Webster-Dictionary/README.md

 The backend then proxies the request to Merriam-Webster and returns JSON to the frontend.

 **Notes:** Synonym.
-A thesaurus web application that uses a backend-for-frontend proxy to protect API credentials, centralize provider access, and deliver a branded low-latency search experience
+A thesaurus web application that uses a backend-for-frontend proxy to protect API credentials, centralize provider access, and deliver a branded low-latency search experience.
+Node proxy app = a small server (built with Node.js) that sits between your frontend and another server, forwarding requests and responses so you can hide secrets, avoid CORS issues, or control data.